eeu2102/SynTactic/README.md

 # Missing Features

 - In iteration 2, we implemented all of the features we were hoping to!
+- In iteration 3, we will focus our attention on styling.
 If needed, we may make some changes for a more seamless page-to-page workflow.
-- In iteration 3, we will focus our attention on styling!

 # Thanks to Raphael Sofaer